 Our new large piece jigsaws with a biblical theme are specially designed for older people and make a lovely gift

 A collection of Bible verses with photos from nature to encourage people in their walk with God, designed with older people in mind.

-A workbook designed to deliver cognitive and spiritual stimulation for older people, including those with early stage dementia, in a social setting that is fun and engaging.
+Our updated and refreshed small-group resource is designed to deliver cognitive and social stimulation for older people, including those with dementia